dwightjack/yuzu/docs/packages/yuzu/README.md

 };
 ```

-This is used to set a reference to component's child elements.
+This is used to set a reference to component's child DOM elements.
 Keys will be used as element identifier attached to the `this.$els` collection while values are uses as CSS selector to match an element (with [`Element.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelector)) in the context of the component's root element.

 ?> If you need to access the component's root element use `this.$el`.